Facts About the Florida Keys Pin 3

 1. You can explore the underwater wildlife and search for sunken treasures at the Florida Keys Shipwreck Trail.
 It consists of nine historic shipwrecks and artificial reefs in the Atlantic Ocean.
 They extend from Key Largo to Key West.
 The National Marine Sanctuary maintains them.
 Here’s a list of the nine shipwrecks:

-• The City of Washington: since 1917, east of Key Largo at 25 ft. depth, lie the remains of the City of Washington.
+• The City of Washington: Since 1917, east of Key Largo at 25 ft. depth, lie the remains of the City of Washington.

-• The Benwood: the English ship from 1910 sunk in 1942 after a collision with another ship.
+• The Benwood: The English ship from 1910 sunk in 1942 after a collision with another ship.
 She lies near Key Largo in depths ranging from 25 to 45 ft.

-• The Duane: the U.S. Coast Guard cutter lies on a sandy bottom in 120 ft. deep water off the coast of Key Largo.
+• The Duane: The U.S. Coast Guard cutter lies on a sandy bottom in 120 ft. deep water off the coast of Key Largo.

-• The Eagle: lies three miles northeast of the historic Alligator Reef Lighthouse, Islamorada in 110 ft. of water.
+• The Eagle: Lies three miles northeast of the historic Alligator Reef Lighthouse, Islamorada in 110 ft. of water.

-• The San Pedro: the oldest shipwreck on the trail was a member of the 1733 Spanish treasure fleet.
+• The San Pedro: The oldest shipwreck on the trail was a member of the 1733 Spanish treasure fleet.
 A hurricane in the Straits of Florida caught her and she sank in 18 ft. of water one mile south of Indian Key, Islamorada.

-• The Adelaide Baker: the remains of the three-masted bark from the 19th century lie 20 ft. deep four miles south-southeast of Duck Key.
+• The Adelaide Baker: The remains of the three-masted bark from the 19th century lie 20 ft. deep four miles south-southeast of Duck Key.

-• The Thunderbolt: the intentionally sunk in 1986 ship lies intact on a sand bottom, 120 ft. deep, four miles south of Key Colony Beach, Marathon.
+• The Thunderbolt: The intentionally sunk in 1986 ship lies intact on a sand bottom, 120 ft. deep, four miles south of Key Colony Beach, Marathon.

-• The North America: supposedly, this shipwreck may be The North America, built in 1833 and lost in 1842 while carrying dry goods and furniture.
+• The North America: Supposedly, this shipwreck may be The North America, built in 1833 and lost in 1842 while carrying dry goods and furniture.
 Currently, she lies 14 ft. deep east of Sombrero Key, Marathon.

-• The Amesbury: the U.S. Naval destroyer escort, locally known as Alexander’s Wreck, was built in 1943.
+• The Amesbury: The U.S. Naval destroyer escort, locally known as Alexander’s Wreck, was built in 1943.
 Currently, she rests five miles west of Key West.

 Fishing for Mahi-mahi

 1. The Florida Keys are the world’s leading sport fishing destination.
 You can go fishing for tarpons, groupers, mahi-mahis, marlins, sailfish, swordfish, and more.
-Also, you can catch your own lobster during the regular Lobster Season (August 6 through March 31).
-Tip: If you prefer to avoid the crowds, come during the Mini Lobster Season on the last Wednesday and Thursday of July.
+Also, you can catch lobster during the regular Lobster Season (August 6 through March 31). ✔️ Tip: If you prefer to avoid the crowds, come during the Mini Lobster Season on the last Wednesday and Thursday of July.

 2. Islamorada in the Florida Keys is the Sport Fishing Capital of the World.
 Here, backcountry sport fishing and saltwater fly-fishing originate.
 In Islamorada, there are more charter boats with tournament-grade captains than anywhere else in the world.
 Its unique location offers an unparalleled variety of fishing opportunities.
 The Gulf Stream flows past the Keys.
 With it, seasonal visitors like sailfish, marlin, kingfish, wahoo, mahi-mahi, and tuna come close enough to shore so that even small-boat anglers can target them.
-And if that’s not enough, light-tackle anglers have the possibility to catch massive tarpon and bonefish, among other inshore species.
+And if that’s not enough, light-tackle anglers can catch massive tarpon and bonefish, among other inshore species.

 3. You’ll find the largest number of sea turtle nests in the U.S.A. in the Florida Keys.
 The Turtle Hospital in Marathon is the best place to learn about the rescue, rehabilitation, and release of sea turtles in the Florida Keys.
 Out of the seven existing species in the world, five are native to the Keys.
 These are the green, the loggerhead, the leatherback, the hawksbill, and the Kemp’s Ridley turtles.